Teina Pora: Background to Pora's involvement

-His 'confession'
+Pora's 'confession'

 Pora was a prolific car thief and almost a year later, he was arrested for failing to attend court.
 In the course of a "general conversation" with a police officer, Pora "told him of his troubled life, told the officer he wanted to go straight, that he felt unwanted by his family and that he knew he was being sought by the Mongrel Mob and police".
 After police told him there was a reward of $20,000 for assistance in capturing Susan Burdett's murderer, Pora claimed he knew who committed the crime.
 He said he drove two Mongrel Mob members to the house and acted as lookout while they went inside.

 Pora did not give the names of the Mongrel Mob members, but when police put two names to him, he went along with these suggestions.
 Later on, police determined the two Mongrel Mob members both had alibis and their DNA did not match that found in the body.
 The DNA came from Malcolm Rewa but police did not learn that until four years later.

 After claiming he was at the scene, Pora was held for the next four days during which he was questioned about the case for 14 hours without a lawyer.
 During the course of this drawn out interview, much of which was recorded on video, he frequently changed his story about what happened.
 After initially claiming he acted as a lookout for the two "Mongrel Mob members", he later said he went into the house after "hearing noises and seeing the crimes being carried out".
 Still later, he said he held Burdett down by the arms while the others raped her.
 Pora was subsequently charged with Burdett's rape and murder.
 In 1995, once Pora was in prison, he provided three more names to police after they offered him another $50,000 and said they would help when he came up for parole.